Alyse Pacheco Nichols

 Overview

-Alyse Pacheco Nichols is a Partner in Lozano Smith's Walnut Creek Office.
-She represents clients in the facilities and business, litigation, and construction aspects of education law.
+Alyse Nichols is a Partner in Lozano Smith's Walnut Creek Office.
+She represents clients across a broad range of education law matters, including student, governance, litigation, and general education.

 Experience